 Enchilada Chicken Roll-Ups

 Hi.
-I’m Danielle, freelance recipe developer, degreed nutritionist, grocery/cooking gadget guru, and author of True Eats (my food blog dedicated to simplifying food and cooking).
+I’m Danielle, freelance recipe developer, degreed nutritionist, grocery/cooking gadget guru.
 I’m also the luckiest lady this side of the Mississippi because I’ve been a part of the amazing Skinnytaste team for the past few years.

 As a California native, Mexican food is something we eat at least once a week.
 It’s tough because many (Americanized) Mexican dishes are loaded with cheese and sauce, which means calories, fat and some serious indigestion.
 Fine on occasion, but I wanted to create something that was lighter yet still satisfied my love of cheesy Mexican dishes.
 Thus, the Enchilada Chicken Roll-Ups were born.